-- Initialize the Transmit and Receive Area as described in Sections 5.4 and 5.5. - Load one of the CAM address registers (see Section 6.1), with the Destination Address of the packet if you are verifying the SONIC-T's address recognition capability. - Load one of the CAM address registers with the Source Address of the packet if it is different than the Destination Address to avoid getting a Packet Monitored Bad (PMB) error in the Transmit status (see Section 6.3.4).
+- 1. Initialize the Transmit and Receive Area as described in Sections 5.4 and 5.5. - 2.
+Load one of the CAM address registers (see Section 6.1), with the Destination Address of the packet if you are verifying the SONIC-T's address recognition capability. - 3.
+Load one of the CAM address registers with the Source Address of the packet if it is different than the Destination Address to avoid getting a Packet Monitored Bad (PMB) error in the Transmit Status (see Section 6.3.4).

-- Program the Receive Control register with the desired receive filter and the loopback mode (LB1, LB0). - Issue the transmit command (TXP) and enable the receiver (RXEN) in the Command register.
+- Program the Receive Control register with the desired receive filter and the loopback mode (LB1, LB0).
+In case of transceiver loopback, besides setting LB1 and LB0 to 1, the XWRAP bit in the DCR2 must also set to 1. - Issue the transmit command (TXP) and enable the receiver (RXEN) in the Command register.

 The SONIC-T completes the loopback operation after the packet has been completely received (or rejected if there is an address mismatch).
-The Transmit Control and Receive Control registers treat the loopback packet as in normal operation and indicate status accordingly.
+The Transmit Control and Receive Control registers treat the loopback packet as it would in normal operation and indicate status accordingly.
 Interrupts are also generated if enabled in the Interrupt Mask register.

-Note: For MAC Loopback, only one packet may be queued for proper operation.
-This restriction occurs because the transmit MAC section, which does not generate an Interframe Gap time (IFG) between transmitted packets, does not allow the receive MAC section to update receive status.
+Note: For MAC Loopback, only one packet may be queued up for proper operation.
+This restriction occurs because the transmit MAC section, which does not generate an Interframe Gap (IFG) time between transmitted packets, does not allow the receive MAC section to update receive status.
 There are no restrictions for the other loopback modes.